-Calculations are based on an example interest rate of 12.69% p.a. and are estimates only.
+Calculations are based on an example interest rate and are estimates only.

-After you submit your application, if you’re conditionally approved, we’ll give you an indicative interest rate.
+After you submit your application, we’ll give you an indicative interest rate if you’re conditionally approved.
 This is subject to verification of the information you give us in your application.
-We’ll provide your final interest rate in the loan documentation, at which point you can decide to accept the loan offer.

 We may also include interest rate buffers in our calculations.
 This allows us to factor in the effect of interest rate increases when working out how much you may be able to afford.